Carlos Santana Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.95 team ERA ranks 10th across all league pitching staffs.
+- The Giants have a 3.92 team ERA that ranks 10th among all MLB pitching staffs.

-- The Giants allow the fifth-fewest home runs in baseball (94 total, one per game).
+- Giants pitchers combine to give up 95 home runs (one per game), the fifth-fewest in the league.

-- In his last appearance on Thursday, July 6, the righty threw six scoreless innings against the Seattle Mariners while surrendering six hits.
+- The lefty last appeared in relief on Saturday, July 8, when he threw five scoreless innings against the Colorado Rockies while giving up three hits.

-- The 35-year-old has put together a 2.91 ERA and 8.6 strikeouts per nine innings across 16 games this season, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.